 1. Lead by example

-Ask any parent and they will most probably tell you that their child idolises their teacher.
+Ask any parent and they will most probably tell you that their child idolizes their teacher.
 I can tell a lot about the teachers of my own children by the way that they imitate them when they are playing teachers at home.
-If you are modeling the values that you want to instill in the children you teach, it will naturally feed down into their behaviours.
-Speak to your children with kindness and respect, listen to them, be patient with them and if you get it wrong — say sorry!
+If you are modeling the values that you want to instill in the children you teach, it will naturally feed down into their behaviors.
+Speak to your children with kindness and respect, listen to them, be patient with them, and if you get it wrong—say sorry!

 2. Teach values

 Pick out the values that are important to your class or your school—there are some great examples here.
 Focus on one value every few weeks and involve everyone.
 Read stories that show examples, take photos, share examples, display them, praise and share with the parents.
 Parents seem to be less and less present at the school gates so using a service such as Remind is priceless in involving the parents.
 You can send them reminders of the current value, tips for developing the value at home and praise texts to share when their child has shown excellent social skills, so they can continue to develop the theme at home.
 When everyone is looking for it, you will find it everywhere!

 3. Give children responsibility

 Develop ways to make the children responsible and accountable for developing the values you want to develop in your school.
 Use friendship benches, where children who are feeling lonely can sit until another child spots them and asks them to play.
 Pair up older children with younger children—we always linked a year 5 child with each new reception starter (we called ours “Gardeners and Seedlings”).
 The older child had responsibility for two years for the well being of the younger child.
 Train up the older children to become play leaders, referees or coaches, they will love the responsibility and will learn their own strategies for dealing with friendship issues, arguments and anger.